-Occasionally I will write about some basics of value investing and in the process highlight and illuminate some of the basic stock market terms, key principles as well as give an idea of how I use these indicators or ideas in my own stock selection.
+Occasionally I will write about some basics of value investing, starting with book value, and in the process highlight and illuminate some of the basic stock market terms, key principles as well as give an idea of how I use these indicators or ideas in my own stock selection.
+Book Value is one of the key concepts in investing

 The way to identify an undervalued stock is to empirically determine an intrinsic value of the stock that serves as a benchmark against which the stock price can be compared.
 If this intrinsic value is higher than the stock price in the market today, than the stock can be considered undervalued and vice versa.
 Over the years, many methods of establishing this valuation benchmarks have been devised and are in use today.
 Book Value of a stock is one such method.

-Simply put, the book value of a stock is the value of its total assets less total liabilities.
+The book value of a stock = book value of total assets – total liabilities.

 Why Use Book Value as a Valuation Method?